diverse-project/kcvl/index.md

 }
 ```

-#### VRM
+#### Variability Realization Model
-The following example illustrates the different variation points currently supported in KCVL.
+The following listing illustrates the different variation points currently supported in KCVL.
+Each variation point describes the modification of the base model implied by the selection of one (or more) features.
 Any UML/Ecore/Capella/MOF-compliant model can be imported and supported with autocompletion.

 ```
 VP vrm {